Akeem Dodson

 Akeem Levar Dodson (born September 6, 1987) is an American professional cricketer.
-From New York City, he made his senior debut for the American national team in 2008, having earlier played for the national under-19 side at the 2006 Under-19 World Cup.
-A right-handed wicket-keeper/batsman, Dodson has played regularly at international tournaments since making his debut, including at the 2013 and 2015 World Twenty20 Qualifiers.
+From New York City, he made his senior debut for the United States national team in 2008, having earlier played for the national under-19 side at the 2006 Under-19 World Cup.
+A left-handed wicket-keeper/batsman, Dodson represented the United States at the 2013 and 2015 World Twenty20 Qualifiers.
+He last represented the national team in 2017, and continues to play semi-professionally.

 Junior career

 Dodson was born in Queens, New York, to a Guyanese father.
 His early childhood was spent in Guyana and rural Pennsylvania, but after his family returned to New York City he attended Darul Uloom New York, an Islamic school, where he gained the title hafiz for his memorization of the Quran.
 Aged only 15, Dodson made his international under-19 debut at the 2003 Americas Under-19 Championship, played in King City, Ontario.
 The United States won only a single match at the tournament, finishing fourth behind Canada, Bermuda, and the Cayman Islands.
 Dodson scored 89 runs from his four matches, the second-most for his team, and also recorded six dismissals while keeping wicket.
 He retained his place in the side for the 2005 edition of the tournament, again played in Ontario.
 The United States won all four of its matches at the tournament to qualify for the 2006 Under-19 World Cup in Sri Lanka, although Dodson's four innings yielded only 48 runs.

 At the 2006 World Cup, Dodson was the only wicket-keeper chosen in the American squad, and consequently played in all five of the team's matches, which were accorded under-19 One Day International (ODI) status.
 His 84 runs at the tournament put him amongst the team's three best batsmen, with his highest score being 43 against the West Indies.
 Placed in a group with three ICC full members (Australia, South Africa, and the West Indies), the U.S. lost all three of its group-stage matches, but did win a game against Namibia in the plate competition (for teams eliminated in the group stages).
 Dodson's underage career continued at state level in the United States, where he captained New York to victory at the 2007 National Under-19 Championships.